 Despite being closer than usual, supermoons are rather ordinary and, by Nolle’s definition, take place several times a year.
 But the media won’t hype that up — can you imagine headlines publicizing “Come out and see the Moon that's a little bigger than normal!” or “Look out for this amazing event that happens several times a year!” — yeah, me neither.

-Fact vs. FictionOver the next few days, you might hear startling statistics about size and brightness increases this weekend, but don’t be fooled.
-This supermoon will only be about 7% larger than the average full moon.
-Most sources advertise a 14% size increase because they're comparing it with the smallest full moon of the year.
+Supermoon: Fact vs. FictionWhen supermoons are in the news, you might hear startling statistics about size and brightness increases, but don’t be fooled.
+Any given supermoon may only be about several percent larger than the average full moon.
+Most sources advertise larger size increases because they're comparing against the smallest full Moon of the year.

-This weekend's supermoon will also bring the largest tides of 2013, because a closer Moon exerts a stronger gravitational pull, creating more variation between the tides.
+A supermoon may also bring the largest tides of the year, because a closer Moon exerts a stronger gravitational pull and creates more variation between the tides.
 However, this variation is hardly enough to account for massive earthquakes, flooding, or volcanic eruptions.